bricewalker/Hey-Jetson/README.md

 ### Bidirectional Layers
 This project explores connecting two hidden layers of opposite directions to the same output, making their future input information reachable from the current state.
 To put it simply, this creates two layers of neurons; 1 that goes through the sequence forward in time and 1 that goes through it backward through time.
 This allows the output layer to get information from past and future states meaning that it will have knowledge of the letters located before and after the current utterance.
 This can lead to great improvements in performance but comes at a cost of increased latency.

+### Recurrent Dropout
+This model also employs randomized dropout of units to prevent the model from over fitting.

+### Attention Mechanism
+The decoder portion of the model includes the ability to "attend" to different parts of the audio clip at each time step.
+This lets the model learn what to pay attention to based on the input and what it has predicted the output to be so far.
+Attention allows the network to refer back to the input sequence by giving the network access to its internal memory, which is the hidden state of the encoder (the RNN layers).

 ### Time Distributed Dense Layers
 The ASR model explores the addition of layers of normal Dense neurons to every temporal slice of the input sequence.